tannyo/cookie.js/README.md

 **days**

 Number.
 Optional.
 Number of days the cookie is to remain persistent.
-If days is not provided the cookie will stay persitent for the current browser session.
+If days is not provided the cookie will stay persistent for the current browser session.

 **path**